freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 1. Enable fw-icon as an optimized renderer for SVG with built-in functions such as Intersection-Observer and Fetch-API Memoization.
    Go through the docs to understand the various props it supports.
 2. Providing icon-support for crayons-system components and also exposing crayons-icon set for public use with inbuilt support for external icon-libraries also.
-3. Icons can convey all sorts of meaningful information and can have a semantic meaning rather than just being decorational.
-In order to keep such icons accessibility
-   tree compliant, just pass the 'label' props and fw-icon handles the assistive sr-compliance.
+3. Icons can convey all sorts of semantic meaningful information rather than just being decorational.
+In order to keep icons on the accessibility tree, just pass the 'label' props and fw-icon handles the assistive sr-compliance.

 ## Examples Live